umeshksingla/umeshksingla.github.io/_pages/about.md

 **Exploration in complex naturalistic behavior**
 {: style="text-align: justify" }
 <img src="/images/woot.jpeg" alt="pretty picture" width="50%" style="padding-left: 1%; float: right;">
-For my **masters** thesis, I am working with Professor [Marcelo Mattar](https://mattarlab.ucsd.edu) to study exploration in complex environments and trying to explain structure exhibited by animals while navigating a binary-tree maze.
-I am particularly interested in how reinforcement learning can be used to model exploration and planning in animals.
-We are investigating how animals deviate from optimality in such decisions, by analyzing naturalistic behavior data, and fitting and comparing computational models.
+For my **masters** thesis, I worked with Professor [Marcelo Mattar](https://mattarlab.ucsd.edu) to study exploration in complex environments and explain the structure exhibited by animals while navigating a binary-tree maze.
+I was particularly interested in how reinforcement learning can be used to model exploration and planning in animals.
+We investigated how animals deviate from optimality in such decisions, by analyzing naturalistic behavior data and fitting and comparing computational models.
 {: style="text-align: justify" }
-While trying to explain freely-navigating mice in a complex binary tree maze, we found connections in ecology and the temporal abstraction provided by options in RL literature.
-We are now studying if the same holds when we introduce a simple task for the mice or reward in a corner.
+While trying to explain freely navigating mice in a complex binary tree maze, we found connections in ecology and the temporal abstraction provided by options in RL literature.
+We are currently designing a behavior experiment to see if the same holds in humans as well.

 **Bayesian models of rodent behavior**

 {: style="text-align: justify" }
 <img src="/images/rldiscountdf_plot_params.png" alt="pretty picture" width="35%" style="padding-right: 1%; float: left;">
-I worked on building Bayesian models of rodent behavior from 2AFC, temporal discounting and probabilistic reversal learning task experiments using Stan.
-We analyzed model-based and model-free learning components in the choice behavior and studied the incremental learning over trials.
-I am currently looking into LFP data from the same tasks.
+I worked on building Bayesian models of rodent behavior from 2AFC, temporal discounting, and probabilistic reversal learning task experiments using Stan.
+We analyzed model-based and model-free learning components in the choice behavior and studied incremental learning over trials.
 <br/>
 <br/>
 <div style="margin-top: 2%"></div>
 <div><hr style="width:20%; margin: auto"></div>
 <br/>
-<span style="font-size: 90%">During my junior and senior year of **undergrad** at IIITH, I worked with Professors [Bapi S Raju](https://sites.google.com/view/bccl-iiith/home) and [Vinoo Alluri](https://www.vinooalluri.com/) in the CogSci department as part of the undergraduate research program.
+<span style="font-size: 90%">During my junior and senior year of **undergrad** at IIIT H, I worked with Professors [Bapi S Raju](https://sites.google.com/view/bccl-iiith/home) and [Vinoo Alluri](https://www.vinooalluri.com/) in the CogSci department as part of the undergraduate research program.
 I worked on analyzing structural and functional MRI scans for any substance addiction-related alterations.
 Work done as part of this program:</span>

 {% include_relative past.md %}